 - For every on-site proctored exam, students are responsible for following the GCPS process:

 - On-site proctors may be able to supervise online exams, but you should confirm that with the proctor.
 Online exams are taken in Canvas, but you will not be allowed to use your own computer.
 The proctor’s computer must have reliable high-speed Web access that meets the technical requirements of the Canvas learning management system, available for the duration of the exam (check your syllabus).

 - Fees vary by proctor, so be sure to ask about the cost and payment options when you contact an on-site proctor.

 - We strongly encourage you to request your proctor two weeks in advance to ensure delivery of your exam materials.
 You are responsible for requesting your proctor in advance.
 GCPS cannot guarantee delivery of exam materials for requests made within five business days of the proposed exam date.

-- Even if your exam is online in Blackboard Learn, the exam password is mailed to the on-site proctor just like a paper exam.
+- Even if your exam is online in Canvas, the exam password is mailed to the on-site proctor just like a paper exam.